ADD & ADHD

 ADD & ADHD treatment must continue at home to make a positive impact on a child’s overall behavior.
 Keep in mind the following three tips when parenting a child with ADD or ADHD:

 - Good Nutrition – Medical studies have proven the effectiveness of a well-balanced diet for ADHD children.
 Children should eat a diet rich in protein, fruits, and vegetables.
 Whole foods are best for children with ADHD with a reduction in foods high in sugar.
-Specialists have also suggested to their ADHD patients to eliminate certain substances completely from their diets.
+Specialists have also suggested to their ADHD clients to eliminate certain substances completely from their diets.
 According to the American Academy of Pediatrics, ADHD children should not consume foods with yellow or red dye, aspartame, sodium benzoate, MSG, and nitrites.

 - Better Sleep Habits – Getting enough sleep each night will help your child stay focused during the day.
 Bedtimes need to be consistent with a wind-down period beforehand.
 A relaxing bath and story before bed may be a good ritual to start.
 Avoid screen time before bed since this may make it difficult for the child to get sleepy.